NatyaHans/NH.github.io/_pages/about.md

 ---
 Hi!

 I am a PhD candidate in Biology Department at University of Florida.
 My work is supervised by [Dr. John Gordon Burleigh](https://biology.ufl.edu/gburleigh/).
-I am a wet lab scientist turned computational biologist to cater to my broader research interests in biology, I am interested in exploring questions in phylogenetics, genomics and macroevolution.
+I am a wet lab scientist turned computational biologist to cater to my broader research interests in biology.
+I am interested in exploring questions in phylogenetics, genomics and macroevolution.

 **Biodiversity and Macroevolution:** My research involves developing statistical and computational approaches to understand the generation and maintenance of biological diversity, and studying evolutionary patterns of diversification at both the species and genomic level.